janosh/awesome-normalizing-flows/readme.md

 ## 📝 Publications

-1. April 1, 2011 - [Iterative Gaussianization: from ICA to Random Rotations](https://arxiv.org/abs/1602.00229) by Laparra et. al.
+1. Apr 1, 2011 - [Iterative Gaussianization: from ICA to Random Rotations](https://arxiv.org/abs/1602.00229) by Laparra et. al.

    > Normalizing flows in the form of Gaussianization in an iterative format.
 Also shows connections to information theory.